 Membership may be declared at the discretion of the Working Group Chair (e.g., for contributors by correspondence or other significant contributions to the Working Group).
 The Working Group Chair may authorize meeting attendance credit for individuals while on activities approved by the Working Group Chair.

-The procedure for hibernating a Working Group is described in “Hibernation of a Working Group” subclause of the IEEE 802 LMSC P&P [4].
+The procedure for hibernating a Working Group is described in “Hibernation of a Working Group” subclause of the IEEE 802 LMSC Policies and Procedures.
 Upon reactivation of a hibernated Working Group, if at least 50% of the most recent membership roster attends the plenary session where the Working Group is reactivated, the membership shall be comprised of that roster, and the normal rules for gaining and losing membership will apply.
 If less than 50% of the membership attends, the procedure for developing membership in a new Working Group shall be followed.

-4.2.2 Retention
+Requirements to Maintain Voting Membership

+This clause may be modified.

-Membership is retained by participating in at least two of the last four plenary sessions.
-One duly constituted recent interim Working Group or task group session may be substituted for one of the two plenary sessions.
+Membership is retained by attaining session attendance credit in at least two of the last four plenary sessions.
+One duly constituted recent interim Working Group or Task Group session may be substituted for one of the two plenary sessions.

-4.2.3 Loss

-Excepting recirculation letter ballots membership may be lost if two of the last three Working Group letter ballots are not returned, or are returned with an abstention for other than “lack of technical expertise.”
-This rule may be excused by the Working Group Chair if the individual is otherwise an active member.
-If membership is lost per this subclause, membership is re-established as if the person were a new candidate member, i.e., all previous participation credit is lost.

-Persons who do not retain membership, as described in 4.2.2 Retention, lose membership but this does not cause the loss of previous participation credit.

-4.2.4 Maintaining credit

 To encourage attendance in certain target Working Groups whose subject matter is of significance to a Working Group, the Working Group Chair may designate other Working Groups as target groups.

 A home group is a Working Group or TAG in which a person is a member (i.e., has voting rights).
 A target group is a Working Group or TAG in which the person is attending and the Working Group Chair of the home group has approved as target group.
 Maintaining credit is meeting participation credit that is registered in the home group while the person is attending a meeting in the target group.

 The Chair of the home group shall determine if maintaining credit will be allowed for that home group while attending a target group.
-A person registering attendance in a target group shall obtain attendance credit in the persons home group and the target group.
+A person registering attendance in a target group shall obtain attendance credit in the person’s home group and the target group.
 If the person has more than one home group for which the Chair of the home group has allowed maintaining credit, then the person shall select which home group for which they will be given credit.

+Persons who do not retain membership by session attendance credit, lose membership, but this does not cause the loss of previous session attendance credit.

+A voting member’s obligation to respond to Working Group letter ballots (in which they are eligible to vote) is in addition to their obligation to attend Working Group meetings.

+A voting member that fails to return 2 of the last 3 Working Group letter ballots, excepting recirculation letter ballots, in which they are eligible to vote becomes a non-voting member.
+Their previous session attendance credit do not count towards regaining voting membership.

+If a Working Group letter ballot closes within 14 days of a meeting, any changes to voting membership resulting from the ballot shall be delayed until after the meeting.

+The chair may “specially maintain” a member’s voting status that would otherwise be lost by this WG letter ballot response rule.
+Reasons for such an action can include consideration of personal hardship, medical emergency, or outstanding contributions.

-4.3 Review of Membership
+Non-voting Membership

-This clause may be modified to include additional membership requirements.
+The clause may be modified.
+The entire contents may be replaced with “Not Applicable.” if there are no non-voting members.